GiveMe30Dollars/lox-interpreter-bytecode/README.md

 # Bytecode-based Lox Interpreter

-This is an ongoing C++ implemetation of the Lox interpreter as described in the second half of the book:
+This is an ongoing C implemetation of the Lox interpreter as described in the second half of the book:
 - **"Crafting Interpreters"**: https://craftinginterpreters.com/ by Robert Nystrom.
+The code may be compiled as C++ code.

 Sister project to the AST-based Lox Interpreter:
 - https://github.com/GiveMe30Dollars/lox-interpreter-ast